godotengine/godot-docs/tutorials/plugins/gdnative/gdnative-c-example.rst

     cl /Fosimple.obj /c simple.c /nologo -EHsc -DNDEBUG /MD /I. /IC:\PATH\TO\GODOT\HEADERS link /nologo /dll /out:..\bin\libsimple.dll /implib:..\bin\libsimple.lib simple.obj

-Note that on the Windows build you also end up with a libsimple.lib library.
+.. note:: on the Windows build you also end up with a libsimple.lib library.
 This is a library that you can compile into a project to provide access to the DLL.
 We get it as a bonus and we do not need it :) When exporting your game for release this file will be ignored.

 Creating our GDNLIB file
 ------------------------